 Go wine tasting

-When you’re in Colmar, there’s no such thing as too much wine, and Alsace has lots to offer beyond the delicious vin chaud.
+In Colmar, there’s no such thing as too much wine.
 Famous for its white wines like Riesling, Gewürztraminer, and Pinot Gris, Alsace has been growing wine since at least the 2nd century.
 Stop in to one of the local winemakers like Domaine Karcher to sample their wares.
 During the Christmas season, they offer specially themed tours and tastings (may need to reserve in advance).

 One of the top museums in France, the Unterlinden Museum covers nearly 7,000 years of history.
 From prehistoric times to contemporary works, the museum has a little bit of everything.
 Its star attraction is the Isenheim Altarpiece, a richly-colored work on multiple panels that dates from 1515.